Are medical devices safe?

 In general, medical devices are safe if they meet all the following conditions:

-Unfortunately, sometimes products make it onto the market without meeting the proper conditions.
+Unfortunately, some products make it onto the market without meeting the proper conditions.
 Manufacturers may make mistakes during production, or they may deceive regulators and consumers about the safety of their devices.
-Other times, inaccurate directions, warnings, or other label information may be printed on the device, causing individuals to use it incorrectly or in an unintended manner.
+In addition, inaccurate directions, warnings, or other label information may be printed on the device, causing individuals to use it incorrectly or in an unsafe manner.

 In the best cases, defective and dangerous devices will be recalled and either removed from the marketplace or replaced with safe versions of the device.
 However, sometimes unsafe devices can sometimes lead to injuries or even death.
 In such cases, consumers may have legal rights that they can pursue to receive compensation for the injuries caused to them or their loved ones.